Hirakawachi Itchōme: Background

 Growing up on Sado Island, the brothers' musical influence came from their father who taught them to play guitar.
 Ryūnosuke, the oldest, began copying folk songs from the 1970s and 1980s and then began writing his own and asked his younger brother, Naojirō, to join him.
 They began playing locally at music events and festivals (hence the name Hirakawachi Itchōme which is the district they lived in growing up) and eventually participated in a New Year countdown event in Sado, gaining them invitations to perform from all over Japan.

 In 2002 they entered an audition held by a major music company and were selected as one of five finalists from 37,000 applicants, winning the right to make a professional debut.
 Their professional debut occurred in November 2003 when they released their first CD single, Tokyo.
 Their debut album Enpitsu de tsukuru uta (song written in pencil) was released on July 28, 2004 and reached the 7th spot on the Oricon Chart making it the youngest j-pop male artists' album charted in the top 10.

 They have released a total of 13 singles and 4 studio albums, as well as Utaite wo Kaete, a collection of singles and B-sides, and Hirakawachi Itchōme II - Mo Hitotsu no Best Album to Last Live, a compilation of greatest hits and live tracks.
 Their final single was "Tokyo", a new recording of their debut single.

 Lemon no koro

 In 2007, Naojirō Hayashi made his acting debut in the film "Lemon no koro" (Time of Lemon), known outside Japan as "The Graduates".
-He also performed a song "Hikari" (Light) for the soundtrack, which wa released as a single.
+He also performed a song "Hikari" (Light) for the soundtrack, which was released as a single.
 It was his only release as a solo performer.